GL-algebras in positive characteristic I: the exterior algebra: Structure of fg-Rmod

 \subsection{Generators of the derived category}

 In this subsection, we show that the derived category is generated by the torsion and flat $R$-modules.
 Using this, we prove that all finitely generated $R$-modules have finite regularity.
-We first note a useful corollary of the shift theorem.
+We first note a useful corollary of the shift theorem. {Throughout this section, we let $\rD^b_{\fgen}(\Mod_R)$ denote the bounded derived category of $\Mod_R$ with finitely generated cohomology.}

 \begin{theorem}[Resolution Theorem] Let $M$ be a finitely generated $R$-module.
 We have a chain complex of $R$-modules